 Heceta Lighthouse Bed & Breakfast is in the perfect location to enjoy whatever winter looks like on a given day with a protected cove beach ideal for tide pooling, a historic lighthouse shining into the fog with waves crashing on the cliffside below and easy access to the Oregon Coast Trail which leads through beautiful evergreen coastal forests.

 The bed & breakfast sits in view of the lighthouse and offers stunning rooms, each with its own something special.
 Guests are welcomed with wine and cheese which is best savored with a view of the sunset over the Pacific.
 As if that wasn't enough, guests enjoy a seven-course breakfast that is as beautiful as it is delicious.

 4. 5th Street Public Market

-Holiday lights connect the charming boutiques and fine restaurants at 5th Street Public Market.
+Enjoy the charming boutiques and fine restaurants at the 5th Street Public Market.
 Here you're surrounded by fresh bread and cookies baking, and sweet cream being poured into espresso.
-Friends sip wine on the veranda and children sit beside a Christmas tree, tossing pennies in the fountain.
+Friends sip wine on the veranda and children toss pennies in the fountain.